The Women's College building, Newtown: Heritage listing

 The Women's College within the University of Sydney, opened in 1892, was the first university college for women in Australia.
 The earliest section of the college, designed by the architectural firm of Sulman & Power and completed in 1894, is a fine example of an institutional building in the "Federation Free Classical" style of architecture.
 This original wing of the college exhibits a high quality of workmanship and retains the intended relationship with its terraced landscape.

 The integrity of this part of the college, which retains many original or early fittings and items of furniture, contributes substantially to its rarity value.
 Substantial additions to the original college throughout the twentieth century demonstrate the growth of the institution, changing architectural styles, social mores and teaching requirements.
 The college contains many items of moveable heritage - furniture, commemorative objects and works of art that contribute to the aesthetic significance of the place.
 The college is the only non-denominational affiliated college established under the 1854 University of Sydney Affiliated Colleges Act and has occupied its present site since 1894.

-The Women's College is of State significance for being in continuous use as a university college for women for over one hundred years and for its high standard of academic excellence and achievement in collegiate activities including sports and the arts.
-The Women's College is significant for its role in raising the status of women through higher education and by actively promoting a broader role for women in public life.
-It is held in high esteem by its alumnae and is also significant to the broader university community's sense of place.
+The Women's College is of State significance for being in continuous use as a university college for women for over one hundred years and for its academic and collegiate achievements, including in sports and the arts.
+The Women's College is significant for its role in promoting women's participation in higher education and public life.
+It is also significant to the broader university community's sense of place.

 Women's College building was listed on the New South Wales State Heritage Register on 1 April 2005 having satisfied the following criteria.

 The place is important in demonstrating the course, or pattern, of cultural or natural history in New South Wales.

 The Women's College is of State significance as the first university college for women in NSW, Australia and indeed within the British Commonwealth.
 It is also of State significance for being in continuous use as a university college for women for over one hundred years and for its high standard of academic excellence and achievement in collegiate activities including sports and the arts.
 The Women's College is significant for its role in raising the status of women through higher education and by actively promoting a broader role for women in the management of the college and in public life.
 The college archives provide a significant resource for the history of the place, its students, staff and Councillors.

 The place has a strong or special association with a person, or group of persons, of importance of cultural or natural history of New South Wales's history.